forkdiffmerge/test-only.harlan-t-wood/special-random.markdown

 This musical instrument is played a bit like a violin but has a different, more African sound to it.
-It is accompanied by drums and singing, but these instruments are not very popular as most of Kenya is quite poor and not many have the money to afford the lessons of music or even afford the instrument.
+It is accompanied by drums and singing, but these instruments are not very popular as most of Kenya is quite poor and not many have the money to afford music lessons or even the instruments themselves.
 There aren't many teachers of this instrument either.

 |[![Stub icon][7]][8]|